Hezkore/nautilus-dosbox/README.md

 # [Nautilus](https://github.com/GNOME/nautilus) [DOSBox](https://www.dosbox.com/) Script

-A simple script to launch an executable or mount a directory.\
+A simple script to launch an executable or mount a directory in DOSBox.\
-Right click any executable or folder, go to "Scripts" and select "Run with Dosbox".
+Right click any executable or folder, go to "Scripts" and select "Run with DOSBox".

 _(mount drive is always A:)_